By Jane Looney

-Cats are highly susceptible to plague.
+Cats are one of the highly prefered pets, which is many people even chose to have service cats as their companions, but they are also highly susceptible to plague.
 Typical symptoms for cats are fever, lethargy and swollen lymph nodes.
 Seek professional veterinary care for such animals and do not handle suspiciously sick pets without gloves.
 Cats may transmit plague to humans through transporting infected fleas into the home.
 If a cat is infected, they may spread the disease through biting or scratching a human or by direct contact with their infected tissue.
 Dogs are highly resistant to plague and do not transmit plague directly but can transport infected fleas into the home.

 Prevent plague in both cats and dogs by using approved flea control products.
 For more information on flea control for pets, contact your veterinarian.

 To prevent human plague infection, do not feed or entice any rodent, rabbit or squirrel.
 Avoid contact with sick and dead rodents, prairie dogs, rock squirrels, rabbits and feral cats.
 Remember to protect yourself and your pets from exposure to fleas.